Goal

 Homo heidlebergensis

 If you click the arrows in the lower right corner of this image, a 3-D rotatable image of H. heidelbergensis will open.
-When you want to return to this screen, press the button on your computer.
+When you want to return to this screen, press the

 Homo heidelbergensis Cranium (Bodo) Links to an external site. by UCFanthropology Links to an external site. on SketchfabLinks to an external site.